ffloyd/flows/docs/railway/basic_usage.md

 ## Pre-building and Performance

 As mentioned before, railway execution consists of two phases: build (`.new`) and run (`#call`).
-And build phase is expensive.
-You may compare overhead when you build a railway each time:
+And the build phase is expensive.
+You may compare overheads when you build a railway each time:

 ```
 $ WITH_RW=1 bin/benchmark